Exploratory Machine Learning with Unknown Unknowns: A Practical Approach

 \subsection{Model Cascade}

-After feature acquisition, learner will retrain a model on augmented data.
-Considering that the augmented model might not always better than the initial model, particularly when the budget is not enough or candidate features are not quite informative, we propose the \emph{model cascade} mechanism to cascade the augmented model with the initial one.
-Concretely, high-confidence predictions are accepted in the initial model, the rest suspicious are passed to the next layer for feature acquisition, those augmented samples with high confidence will be accepted by the augmented model, and the remaining suspicious continue to the next layer for further refinement.
+After the feature exploration, the learner will retrain a model on the augmented data.
+Considering that the augmented model might not always be better than the initial model, particularly when the budget is not enough or candidate features are not quite informative, we employ the ensemble method by proposing the \emph{model cascade} mechanism to cascade the augmented model with the initial one.
+Concretely, high-confidence predictions are accepted in the initial model, the rest suspicious are passed to the next layer for feature exploration, those augmented samples with high confidence will be accepted by the augmented model, and the remaining suspicious continue to the next layer for further refinements.
+At the final layer, those samples with multiple refinements but are still suspicious will be classified into the unknown new class.

-Essentially, our approach can be regarded as a \emph{layer-by-layer processing for identifying unknown classes}, and the layers can stop until human discovers remaining suspicious are indeed from certain unknown classes.
-For simplicity, we only implement a two-layer architecture.
+Essentially, our approach can be regarded as \emph{a layer-by-layer processing for identifying instances of hidden classes}, and the procedures can be stopped until human discovers remaining suspicious are indeed with certain hidden structures.
+For simplicity, we only implement a two-layer architecture, that is, the suspicious samples in the second layer will be classified into the unknown new class.

+Our proposed multi-layer model cascade provides a way of hierarchical refinements, but at a cost of error composition or overfitting during the learning process.
+Note that our model cascade strategy can be regarded as a sequential cascaded ensemble, thus, the aforementioned issues can be potentially alleviated by the techniques from \emph{ensemble learning}~\citep{book'12:ensemble-learning}.
+Several interesting observations can be made from the view of ensemble learning.
+For example, since \emph{diversity} is crucial for the success of ensemble learning~\citep{book'12:ensemble-learning,FCS18:structure-ensemble}, our proposed ExML framework may further benefit from diversity encouragement among multiple base learners (i.e., different models in the multi-layer cascade structure), such as bagging~\citep{MLJ'96:bagging} and selective ensemble~\citep{AIJ'02:selective-ensemble}, etc. Moreover, it would be also useful to introduce diversity in the feature exploration, which is left as an interesting future work.